Justice-Innovation-Lab/prosecutor-analytics/README.md

 ### Discussions
 GitHub repos now include a discussions feature you can find along the top bar of the repo.
-Whereas issues are a place to raise technical problems, discussions is meant as a public forum to post questions and have... discussions.
+Whereas issues are a place to raise technical problems, discussions are meant as a public forum to post questions and have... discussions.

 #### Community Discussion Guidelines